-A general practitioner can be a good starting point to discuss mental health difficulties such as anxiety and depression, obtain medications/prescriptions for some mental health difficulties, and to get referrals to more specialist mental health interventions like a psychologist.
+Talking to a GP can be a good starting point to discuss mental health difficulties such as anxiety and depression, obtain medications/prescriptions for some mental health difficulties, and to get referrals to more specialist mental health interventions like a psychologist.

 It is recommended to search for a GP who has a background working with young people with mental health difficulties.
 A good place to start is contacting your local community health care centre, using the beyondblue directory, or contacting a specific youth health service with GPs such as headspace.

-Factors that can affect whether a young person will visit a GP are the things such as financial concerns, the accessibility (location and time it takes to see a GP), stigma, shame, fear, and not understanding the role of a GP.
+Factors that can affect whether a young person will visit a Doctor are the things such as financial concerns, the accessibility (location and time it takes to see a GP), stigma, shame, fear, and not understanding the role of a GP.
 All health care professionals across all networks should be aware of these factors, and do what they can to lessen their impact in order to make the young person's help seeking journey as beneficial as possible.
 For example, helping them to obtain their own Medicare card prior to meeting with a GP would reduce their financial concerns.

 beyondblue offers a searchable directory on their site to locate a GP or health care professional trained in mental health in your local area.